More on Kirk Assassination - September 11th, Hour 3

 The FBI has brought every resource to bear, and we will continue to do so throughout the course of this investigation.

-And any new developments, obviously, we'll have on Hannity tonight, nine Eastern on the Fox News Channel.
+And any new developments, obviously, we'll have on Hannity tonight, 9 Eastern on the Fox News channel.

-All right, joining us now is Dakota Meyer, and uh he's a sniper, American hero, medal of honor recipient, here to discuss the latest in this political assassination of Charlie Kirk, the state of our country, the rhetoric of the radical left.
+All right, joining us now is Dakota Meyer, and he's a sniper, American hero, Medal of Honor recipient, here to discuss the latest in this political assassination of Charlie Kirk, the state of our country, the rhetoric of the radical left.

-I mean, what we're living through is are unbelievable times.
+I mean, what we're living through are unbelievable times.

-Uh let me give you one example of I'll give you two examples of how you know people have responded to to this.
+I'll give you two examples of how people have responded to this.

-You know, let's start with uh Alexandria Ocasio Cortez, really one of the leading voices now of the radical left Democratic Party.
+You know, let's start with Alexandria Ocasio-Cortez, really one of the leading voices now of the radical left Democratic Party.

 Listen.